yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 To finish the fixes implemented this month regarding this flawed best-seller, bunnei fixed an {{< gh-hovercard "9320" "assert spam in the audio suspend process." >}}
 This change not only cleans up logs, it has the potential to improve performance a bit.

-Ok that’s all for this November’s list of Pokémon fixes and improvements.
+That’s all for this November’s list of Pokémon fixes and improvements.
 More work is in development, as there is still stuff to fix, so while we wait let’s end this section with some recommendations we found to get the best experience while playing:

 - NVIDIA, Intel, and AMD users [must run the latest driver versions](https://community.citra-emu.org/t/recommended-settings/319349).